sharmaeklavya2/blog-source/content/posts/latex-tips.md

 ## Collaboration

-People often have different preferences about how to write documents and collaborate, and such differences can make collaboration less pleasant.
+People often have different preferences about how to write documents and collaborate.
-These differences often arise because of personal taste or choice of tools.
-To deal with such issues, it is important to respect others' preferences and know ways to handle conventions different from what one is used to.
+To accommodate others' preferences, one needs to know how to handle conventions different from what one is used to.

 ### Long lines